 3.6 In order to be ready to deliver EPA you must demonstrate that you are meeting the requirements set out for the EPAO in the standard and assessment plan (for example, preparation of test banks, supporting materials or assessor qualifications).
 You must also meet any requirements set out for the standard by the EQA body and/or relevant regulatory bodies.

-3.7 Once you meet your readiness date indicated in your register application your entry will be included on the Find apprenticeship training service.
+3.7 Once you meet your readiness date indicated in your register application your entry will be included on the Find an EPAO service.
 If sufficient progress towards readiness is not being made, we may delay your publication on the service and ask you to agree a revised readiness date.

 3.8 You must ensure you are responsive to requests for updates on your ability to deliver assessments for the standards you are approved for.
 If you do not respond to requests for information from the ESFA, your EQA body, employers or providers, we may review your position on the register using the following process: